An explicit algorithm for normal forms in small overlap monoids: Kambites' normal form algorithm

 The state set $Q = Q_1 \cup Q_2$ of the 2-tape automaton that accepts $R ^ {\#}$ in the second step is the same as the state set of the transducer $\mathcal{T}$, partitioned in two disjoint sets $Q_1$ and $Q_2$.
 The state set $Q' = Q_1' \cup Q_2'$ of the 2-tape automaton that accepts $\lex(R ^ {\#})$ is the union of the sets $Q_1'=Q_1 \times 2^{Q_1}$ and $Q_2'=Q_2 \times 2^{Q_1}$, hence the number of states of this automaton is greater than the number of states of the transducer $\mathcal{T}$.

-Although it allows normal forms for words in a $C(4)$ presentation to be found in linear time, it is impractical to use a transducer with such a large state set.
+Although the approach described in \cite{overlaps2} allows normal forms for words in a $C(4)$ presentation to be found in linear time, it is impractical to use a transducer with such a large state set.
 The current article arose out of a desire to have a practical algorithm for computing normal forms in $C(4)$ monoids.